Pulse 2025 Product Roundup: From Monitoring to AI-Native Control Plane

 TLS Certificate Management

-The operator automatically manages TLS certificates for secure communication:
+The operator automatically manages TLS certificates for secure communication with TLS hot reloading support:

 spec: